 The EU as a whole could theoretically save enough energy to replace all Russian gas imported only if people reduced the internal temperature of houses more drastically.
 How drastic?
 Very drastic.
-I am talking about something like 8 ° or 9 ° C, which would be the amount needed (according to the same estimate by the IEA) to save 10 billion cubic meters of gas.
+I'm talking about something like 8 ° or 9 ° C, which would be the amount needed (the IEA's own estimate says it) to save 10 billion cubic meters of gas.
 This requirement glosses over the differences in dependence on Russian gas between EU countries (and Italy, for example, is in terrible shape), but gives you an idea of how drastic the necessary temperature reductions would be.

 It can be done?